Sereviso-AG/Sereviso-PBI-KPICard/README.md

-# Sereviso-PBI-KPICard
+# Dynamic KPI Card
-Sereviso's Power BI Custom Visual - Dynamic KPI Card
+This repository contains the code for the Dynamic KPI Scorecard v3.3.